fijal/jitpy/doc/index.rst

   func(100000, 1.2)

-This function will perform computations in the underlaying PyPy, thus yielding a significant speed benefit (around 50x in my case)
+This function will be executed by the underlying PyPy, thus yielding a significant speed benefit (around 50x in my own measurements).

 Motivation
 ==========